Call for External Governor Nominations: 2026-2028

 Additional Considerations

-- Desire to serve, willingness and ability to commit the time and effort required as a member of the Board of Governors.
+- a willingness and ability to commit the time and effort required as a member of the Board of Governors

-- Personal values alignment with the values of the University of Guelph as outlined in our recently approved Strategic Plan 2022-27.
+- personal values aligned with those of the University of Guelph as outlined in our Mission Statement.

-- Additional assets include: graduate of the University of Guelph, or other affiliation; past experience as a board committee chair and willingness to serve in this capacity; formal governance training or other sophisticated governance experience; access to a network that includes potential new major University donors, and willingness to assist the University’s fundraising efforts by engaging that network.
+- a connection to the University as a graduate or through another affiliation; formal governance training or other sophisticated governance experience; access to a network that includes potential new major University donors, and a willingness to assist the University’s fundraising efforts by engaging that network.

 Submission of Nominations

-Recommendations of individuals in response to this profile are requested by January 31, 2023.
-Nominations of those who may be suitable for future appointment to the Board of Governors are welcome at any time and, normally, will be kept on file for at least three years from the date of submission.
+Nominations of those who may be suitable for appointment to the Board of Governors in response to this profile are requested by January 30, 2026.
+Nominations of suitable individuals are otherwise welcome at any time and, normally, will be kept on file for at least three years from the date of submission.

 University of Guelph Board of Governors